 Sometimes you need to keep your personal health information private, such as when your health insurer sends you an Explanation of Benefits (EOB) statement after you’ve visited the doctor.
 The EOB shows what your medical provider charged for the visit and the services, what your insurer allowed and paid, and what you may owe out-of-pocket.

-- It's related to reproductive issues, sexually-transmitted diseases, substance use disorder or mental health services.
+- It's related to reproductive issues, sexually-transmitted diseases, substance-use disorder or mental health services.

-Privacy for anyone under age 18
+Privacy for anyone age 18 and younger

-Under Washington state law, if you're age 18 and old enough to consent to your own health care services, your health plan should not release any personal health information about those services, unless you tell them in writing it's OK.
+Under Washington state law, if you're age 18 or younger and old enough to consent to your own health care services, your health plan should not release any personal health information about those services, unless you tell them in writing it's OK.
 This includes:

-- Mailing bills or EOBs to a policyholder or other covered people
+- Mailing bills or EOBs to a policyholder or other covered people.

-- Calling the home to confirm appointments
+- Calling the home to confirm appointments.

-- Mailing appointment notices
+- Mailing appointment notices.